djrallard/scripts_rpiBackup/README.md

 # RaspberryPi Scripts for Automated Backup, Updates, and Monitoring

 This project consists of several scripts written to support a personal RaspberryPi project that I have had successfully running for over a year.
 Being new to RaspberryPi, and very rusty with bash scripting, it took some time, and a lot of changes to nail down the final working versions of these scripts.
 I've seen many people asking about RaspberryPi backups on various Pi Facebook groups, so I decided to share them here.
-I hope someone else can find them useful in thier project.
+I hope someone else can find them useful in their project.

 ## Who are these scripts for?

 * Anyone who is looking for a simple, automated, live backup process for their raspberryPi project.
-* Anyone who wants to quickly recover thier Pi in the event of a failed SD card.
+* Anyone who wants to quickly recover their Pi in the event of a failed SD card.
-* Anyone who wants to keep thier Pi updated via automatic, unattended updates (I fully understand the arguments for and against using apt auto-updates on Debian based Linux).
+* Anyone who wants to keep their Pi updated via automatic, unattended updates (I fully understand the arguments for and against using apt auto-updates on Debian based Linux).
 However, and because I have a good backup solution with a quick recovery time, I felt it was an acceptable risk for my situation.
 YMMV!

 ## What do these scripts do?